KharchenkoAnastasia/Tree_Paraphraser/README.md

 # Tree_Paraphraser

-**Tree_Paraphraser_app.py** is a Python API that implements a single endpoint that accepts an English test syntax tree and returns paraphrased versions of it.
+**Tree_Paraphraser_app.py** is a Python API that implements a single endpoint that accepts an English text syntax tree and returns paraphrased versions of it.

 -path: /paraphrase<br>
 -HTTP method: GET<br>